Wheelchair users find it difficult to survive the winter season without a high-quality heated blanket.

 The blanket is powered by a 5V/1-2A USB outlet to be used indoors as well as outdoors.

-The Kirkwood heated blanket is made of 100% polyester cozy lining to trap heat close to the body of your senior.
+The Eddie Bauer heated blanket is made of a cozy polyester nylon blend to trap heat close to the body of your senior.
 You only need to tightly wrap up the blanket around the body of your loved one to keep him/her comfortable during the cold season.
 Plus, there are large pockets to keep the hands warm.

 It’s a cordless, portable, USB power heating blanket that can be used indoors and outdoors.
 There are three temperature adjustments such as high (red), medium (blue), and low (green).